Connor-Haigh1978/HMW6---Personal-Website/index.md

 ## Connor Haigh

-Hello, my name is Connor Haigh and I'm a current junior at The University of Oklahoma.
+Hello, my name is Connor Haigh and this is my website.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](file:///C:/Users/conno/Desktop/MIS%203033/HMW6.html) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown